ModischFabrications/FreshOCR/README.md

 # Execution

 Call this python code from the shell that ocrmypdf/tesseract was installed to.

+pipenv run ./main.py